juju/docs/src/en/commands.md

    Set the plan for the deployed application, effective immediately.

    The specified plan name must be a valid plan that is offered for this particular charm.
-Use "juju plans <charm>" for more information.
+Use "juju list-plans <charm>" for more information.

    **Examples:**

           juju set-plan myapp example/uptime

 ^# show-action-output